 Embryonic stem cells can become any of the cells in the body and can form entire animals.

-Studying the differences between embryonic stem cells and adult stem cells is one of the projects that Jennifer Elisseeff, Ph.D. of the Department of Biomedical Engineering has going on in her lab.
+Jennifer Elisseeff, of the Department of Biomedical Engineering, studies the differences between embryonic stem cells and adult stem cells.
 She has found that embryonic stem cells are better at forming new tissues, whereas adult stem cells are better at secreting therapeutic molecules that promote healing of damaged tissue.
 Elisseeff is particularly interested in the factors released by stem cells that can help a tissue heal.
 She uses this information in the development of biosynthetic (part-natural and part-man-made) materials used for therapies.
 One of the materials her lab has developed is a bio-adhesive—essentially a glue that can be used in the body that is made of part synthetic and part natural components.
 The glue is used in conjunction with stitches to help prevent leakage of blood or fluids, but it’s flexible enough to allow cells to move in and heal the incision.
 Also, Elisseeff is collaborating with the military to develop a treatment for soft tissue facial reconstruction for people who have suffered severe trauma.
 They are developing tissue blueprints that can be transplanted in the face—or any other place in the body for that matter— that would allow a person’s own cells to move into a region to heal and restructure the tissue.

-Warren Grayson, Ph.D. of the Department of Biomedical Engineering takes stem cells from fat or bone marrow and coaxes them to become bone, cartilage or blood vessels cells in the lab.
-He does this by incubating stem cells in biosynthetic structures to give the cells a three-dimensional surface to grow on, and then places these in bioreactors that provide heat, nutrients, movement, mechanical stress or control of any other condition like oxygen concentration to guide the stem cell to become a specific cell type.
-He hopes to one day be able to take a person’s own stem cells and grow tissues, like bone or cartilage, to be implanted into their body to replace damaged tissue.
+Warren Grayson, of the Department of Biomedical Engineering, takes stem cells from fat and bone marrow as well as stem cells that have the potential to become many different cell types, known as pluripotent stem cells, and coaxes them to regenerate bone or skeletal muscle in the lab.
+He does this by incubating stem cells in biosynthetic structures to give the cells a structured three-dimensional volume to grow in, and then places these either in bioreactors that provide heat, nutrients, movement, mechanical stress or control of any other condition like oxygen concentration to guide the stem cell to become a specific cell type or within a defect in animals to study the regenerative process.
+He hopes to one day be able to take a person’s own stem cells and grow tissues, like bone or muscle, to be implanted into their body to replace damaged tissue.
 Using a person’s own cells and tissues will reduce the likelihood that the transplanted tissue will be rejected by the immune system.